tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 endmodule
 ```

-The public API of this module consists of the module header, the APB address
+The public API of this module may consist of the module declaration, APB
-map and register layout, hierarchical paths to sequential elements, and other
+registers, hierarchical paths to sequential elements, and other packaged
-packaged components like helper scripts.
+components like helper scripts and design constraints.

 ### MAJOR Versions